ChewieDoo/notion-clone/README.md

 - Make website a bit prettier
 - Making it so you can access other Potions from one potion
 - Adding a home page showing recently visited document
+- Adding in stuff and seeing if this is showing up on github

 ## API Endpoints